-- The applicant must not have received a grant from the Youth Travel Fund to attend a FEBS Course / Workshop in the current year or previous year, nor a Bursary to attend the FEBS Congress in the current year, nor a grant to attend the FEBS Young Scientists' Forum in the current year; - The applicant cannot be a resident of the country hosting the event; - For awards with travel funding, only travel within the FEBS area from the applicant's current country of residence to the country hosting the FEBS event is supported; - Young scientists from the Organizers' laboratories are not eligible for FEBS YTF awards. - Please note that the number of meeting travel awards you have previously received from FEBS (FEBS Congress Bursary, FEBS YSF grant, and FEBS YTF award for FEBS Advanced Course) may also be taken into consideration in your selection.
+- The applicant should be not older than 35, should be registered as a PhD student at an institute of higher learning in a country where there is a FEBS Constituent Society or should be a postdoctoral scientist within five years of having completed a PhD thesis, working in a country where there is a FEBS Constituent Society; - The applicant must be a member of a FEBS Constituent Society and must provide a valid certificate of membership; - The applicant must not have received a grant from the Youth Travel Fund to attend a FEBS Course / Workshop in the current year or previous year, nor a Bursary to attend the FEBS Congress in the current year, nor a grant to attend the FEBS Young Scientists' Forum in the current year; - The applicant cannot be a resident of the country hosting the event; - For awards with travel funding, only travel within the FEBS area from the applicant's current country of residence to the country hosting the FEBS event is supported; - Young scientists from the Organizers' laboratories are not eligible for FEBS YTF awards. - Please note that the number of meeting travel awards you have previously received from FEBS (FEBS Congress Bursary, FEBS YSF grant, and FEBS YTF award for FEBS Advanced Course) may also be taken into consideration in your selection.